This document contains detailed rules for IPSC 2014.

 If you think that the problem statement is ambiguous or that there are bugs in the test data, you may submit a clarification request using the e-mail address in the footer.
 (You can use English, Slovak or Czech.)
 If we agree that an ambiguity or an error exists, we will notify you.
 If the issue is important, a global clarification will also be published.
 Please watch the announcements page for such clarifications.

 The organizers reserve the right to disqualify any team for any reason.
 (Usually, a team may be disqualified for breaking the rules, cheating, and any other activity that jeopardizes the IPSC contest.)

-The golden rule is: If you solve a task and somebody else does not solve it, the reason must be "they did not have your skills", and not "they did not have your tools".
-If even after using the golden rule you are not sure whether something is allowed, ask the organizers.
+Use this golden rule: If you solve a task and somebody else does not solve it, it must be because they did not have your skills, not because they did not have your tools.
+If you are still not sure whether something is allowed, ask the organizers.

-You will certainly need a small number of computers with internet access (recommended: one per team member).
+You will certainly need a small number of computers with internet access (we recommend one per team member).

 It is allowed (and advised) to have a sufficient supply of food and drinks.